Kingsley Association

 The Kingsley Association, organized in 1893, began as a single settlement house located in Pittsburgh, Pennsylvania, named the Kingsley House.
 It has since relocated its settlement house to East Liberty (Pittsburgh) where it continues to operate today.
 It has also expanded to operate the Lillian Taylor Camp, an open air farm in Valencia, Pennsylvania, and the Morgan Memorial House in the Hill District of Pittsburgh.
 The Kingsley Association seeks to create new and innovative neighborhood-based programs in accordance with the changing needs of residents, with particular attention to young people.

+It is organized as a 501(c)(3) Public Charity.
+In 2024, it reported $2,775,808 in total revenue, $2,494,798 in total expenses, and $9,526,269 in total assets.